Avellino: Industry

 The manufacturing sector plays an important role in Avellino, with two industrial zones on the eastern and western peripheries of the main urban area, at Pianodardine suburb, Montefredane, Prata di Principato Ultra and Pratola Serra.
 Many small and medium-sized businesses are located in the industrial zones, including notably FMA (Fabbrica Motori Automobilistici, Automobile Engine Factory) who produces Fiat Pratola Serra modular engines for Fiat, Opel, Jeep, Lancia and Alfa Romeo, and creator of the "multi-jet" (fuel injected) car engine.

-Transportation
+Transport

 Air

 The nearest airports are those of Salerno-Pontecagnano, 51 km to the southwest and Napoli-Capodichino, 53 km to the west.

 Rail

 The station, located where the city limits of Avellino meet Atripalda, was once the terminus for passenger rail services to Benevento, Cancello, and Rocchetta Sant'Antonio.
 The station provided a reliable link with Benevento and Salerno.
-A few long-distance trains to Naples and Rome were also added to try and reinvigorate the local economy, but these services came to an end in 2010, following cuts that saw the closure of the railway between Avellino and Rocchetta Sant'Antonio.
+A few long-distance trains to Naples and Rome were also added to try to reinvigorate the local economy, but these services came to an end in 2010, following cuts that saw the closure of the railway between Avellino and Rocchetta Sant'Antonio.
 A regional decree dated 9 August 2012 forced the closure of the remaining 19 local rail services.
 However, in response to protests from rail users a small number of services were reinstated on 28 October 2012.